State visit: Ukraine

 State visits to Ukraine are managed by the Main Department on State Protocol and Ceremonies of the Office of the President of Ukraine as well as the State Protocol Department of the Ministry of Foreign Affairs.
-State visits involve the President of Ukraine, the Chairman of the Verkhovna Rada, and the Prime Minister of Ukraine.
+State visits involve the president of Ukraine, the chairman of the Verkhovna Rada, and the prime minister of Ukraine.
 Heads of state are met at the Boryspil International Airport, during which they are met by children in Ukrainian national costumes handing them bread. after which they are driven to the Mariinskyi Palace to receive a guard of honour from the Kyiv Presidential Honor Guard Battalion.
 The battalion band performs national anthems of both countries, during which a 21-gun artillery salute.
-As the guest bows his/her head to the State Flag of Ukraine, they greet the honor guard with the battle cry of Glory to Ukraine (the official greeting of the Armed Forces of Ukraine).
+As the guest bows their head to the state flag of Ukraine, they greet the honor guard with the battle cry of Glory to Ukraine (the official greeting of the Armed Forces of Ukraine).
 After the ceremony, negotiations and a working breakfast/lunch are arranged in honor of the guest.
 In Kyiv, there is a tradition of laying wreaths at the Tomb of the Unknown Soldier, the ceremony of which is as follows: a march of the three man team carrying a wreath through the Alley of Glory, wreath laying in front of the eternal flame, performance of national anthems, a march past of a guard of honour.
-On the first day of the visit, as a rule, a public dinner is held on behalf of the President of Ukraine in honor of the head of state in the Red Hall.
+On the first day of the visit, as a rule, a public dinner is held on behalf of the president of Ukraine in honor of the head of state in the Red Hall.
 At the end of the state dinner, a concert of musicians is held in the White Hall.
 Protocol stipulates that a state visit lasts longer (3–4 days) than an official visit (2–3 days).